 WHAT IS WAVE?

-Launched in 2015 with funding from the Bill & Melinda Gates Foundation (BMGF) and the Foreign, Commonweath and Development Office (FCDO) of the United Kingdom, WAVE conducted a successful first phase that resulted in the donors granting the program a second phase and extending its geographical scope.
+Launched in 2015 with funding from the Bill & Melinda Gates Foundation (BMGF) and the Foreign, Commonwealth & Development Office (FCDO) of the United Kingdom, WAVE conducted a successful first phase that resulted in the donors granting the program a second phase in 2019 and extending its geographical scope.

-Headquartered in Côte d’Ivoire, WAVE is implemented in ten (10) countries: Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Democratic Republic of Congo, Gabon, Ghana, Nigeria, Togo and Sierra Leone and hosted by thirteen (13) national agricultural research institutes and universities.
+Headquartered in Côte d’Ivoire, WAVE relies on a network of universities, national scientific and biotechnological research centers in 10 Central and West African countries (Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Democratic Republic of Congo, Gabon, Ghana, Nigeria, Togo and Sierra Leone).

-Root and tuber crops are at the centre stage of Africans’ dietary habits.
+WAVE’s initial work was focused on root and tuber crops, as they play a key role in Africans’ dietary habits.
 Particularly rich in protein and carbohydrates, they represent an important source of energy for the human body.
-Besides, the sales of manufactured and industrial products made from root and tuber crops, generates income and jobs for local populations.
+Besides, the sales of manufactured and industrial products made from root and tuber crops, generate incomes and jobs for local populations.
 They are vital for thousands of African smallholder farmers’ survival.
-However, their production is affected by several constraints, thus threatening the main livelihoods of African smallholder farmers.
-Considering the importance of root and tuber crops for Africa’s food security and economic stability, WAVE has therefore decided to be proactive.
-The program addresses the spread of root and tuber crop viral diseases in West and Central Africa, with particular emphasis on cassava viral diseases.
+However, their production is affected by several constraints, the main ones being viral diseases.

 CASSAVA, OUR STAR CROP